sqlpad/sql-limiter/README.md

 LIMIT 5
 ```

-To achieve the same effect as `LIMIT` using `TOP` in SQL Server, you must wrap the query, and put the `TOP` in the wrapping query instead, which can get messy in some scenarios.
+To achieve the same effect as `LIMIT` using `TOP` in SQL Server, you must wrap the query, and put the `TOP` in the wrapping query instead, which can difficult without a proper SQL parser and more complex queries.

-`FETCH FIRST` works similar to `LIMIT` in Postgres, and I presume similar in SQL Server 2012, IBM DB2, and Actian's Ingres.
+Instead of `TOP`, you could use `FETCH FIRST` in SQL Server 2012 and later, but is very strict!
+It requires preceding ORDER BY and OFFSET clauses to function, which could also prove to be difficult without a proper SQL parser (especially since variables and other things are supported in these clauses).

 ## Contributing